dbtedman/tedman.dev/content/my-work/postcss-add-block-lint.md

 date: 2019-01-01T00:00:00+10:00
 description: "A PostCSS plugin that is used to lint css for existence of classes that might trigger add blockers."
 tags: [Git, GitHub, GitHub Actions, Node, NPM, Open Source, PostCSS, TypeScript]
-title: "PostCSS Add Block Lint"
+title: "PostCSS Add Block Lint (Open Source)"
 ---

 A PostCSS plugin that is used to lint css for existence of classes that might trigger add blockers.